xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

     NetworkDataSourceWithTotalEntityCountAdapter(pageFetcher)
 ```

-Recall that at the beginning I said that the only required thing to create a `Listing` structure using the **Fountain Network support** is a `NetworkDataSourceAdapter`.
+Recall that at the beginning I said that the only required thing to create a `Listing` structure using the **Fountain Network support** was a `NetworkDataSourceAdapter`.
-So we can invoke the listing creator in this way:
+So we can invoke the listing creator this way:

 ```kotlin
 Fountain.createNetworkListing(networkDataSourceAdapter)